OHCHR Accountability and Remedy Project I: Enhancing effectiveness of judicial mechanisms in cases of business-related human rights abuse

 Resolution 32/10 by consensus, which welcomed OHCHR’s work on improving accountability and access to remedy for victims of business-related human rights abuse and noted “with appreciation” the report

-To further support implementation of the ARP I outcomes, OHCHR has produced a paper containing illustrative examples of methods that States have used and steps that States have taken in practice that are relevant to the different policy objectives and which have the potential to improve access to remedy in cases of business-related human rights abuses.
+To further support implementation of the ARP I outcomes, OHCHR has produced a paper (PDF version) containing illustrative examples of methods that States have used and steps that States have taken in practice that are relevant to the different policy objectives and which have the potential to improve access to remedy in cases of business-related human rights abuses.
 The illustrative examples have been identified through the extensive data collection process underpinning the report and are included for illustration and learning purposes only.
 The paper is intended as a “live” document that will be updated on an ongoing basis to reflected further experiences and lessons learned.

 The ARP I report complements other efforts and initiatives at the international, regional, and national levels aimed at enhancing accountability and remedy for human rights abuses by economic actors.